 - These Mildliner highlighters will make you want to take notes!
 They also feature dual tips, so you can highlight even the teeny, tiny details.

-- When it comes to pens, you want precise lines and loads of colours.
+- When it comes to pens, you want precise lines and loads of colors.
 This set of 16 from Micro Line is a great kit.
 We also like this package of 36 pens from Staedtler because as you’ll see below, the pen hoarding gets real, and fast!

 Let the obsession with stationary begin